Pilate: Powerful, Pragmatic Pawn of Providence

 Procula was soft-spoken in her persistence.
 “It was in your power to release him.”

 “You know what I mean!
 I told them three times that I found no guilt in him.
 I tried to pass him off to Herod.
 I tried scourging him to pacify them.
 Nothing.
 They were dead-set.
-I even gave the crowd a choice between a convicted murderer and Jesus, and whom did they choose?
+I even gave the crowd a choice between releasing a convicted murderer or Jesus, and whom did they choose?
 The murderer!”

 Looking up at his wife Pilate said with exasperation, “What did you expect me to do?”